Deportation

 7. ”Emergency exit”

 Often the immigration authorities are forced to conduct deportations with airlines that do not offer direct flights to the country of origin.
 This means that the deportee must change to a connecting flight at an airport in another country.
 This creates the possibility of getting off the plane and refusing the onwards flight.
-In several cases the deportees have refused to board the connecting flight and have been returned to Germany.
+In some cases the deportees have refused to board the connecting flight and have been returned to Germany.

 More useful information:

-stop deportation comic
+stop deportation comic: fluechtlingscafe-goettingen.com/informationcomic-stop-deportation

 Deportation Alert Hessen